alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 the preliminary steps that must be performed by an untrusted OS and happens with 2 TEECALL/TEERET):

-> **Backstory**: in RISC-V a0-a5 registers contain ECALL parameters. `a7` contains the _extension_ (think of it like a service we are calling) we are calling and `a6` contains a _function_ id (for the specific extension).
+> **Backstory**: in RISC-V a0-a5 registers contain ECALL parameters. `a7` contains the _extension_ (think of it like a service we are calling) and `a6` contains a _function_ id (for the specific extension).
-Additionally, CoVE says that we must encode the target TSM identifier in bits [31:26] of the `a6` register."
+Additionally, CoVE says that we must encode the target TSM identifier in bits [31:26] of the `a6` register.

 ```py
 def run() -> None: